 - Control units — Program code that inserts variable values to the text and manages conditional and repetitive parts of the text

-Figure 2 represents an example of T4 operation, where steps 1 and 2 show the command transformation and step 3 shows the final output of the application.
+Figure 2 represents an example of T4 operation, showing the command transformation and the application’s final output.

 T4 interacts with Microsoft SQL Server.
-Also, it allows for generating custom database entities.
-The official documentation provides basic tutorials on how to generate code.
-There are also a lot of user recommendations on third-party websites.
+It also allows for generating custom database entities.
+The official documentation provides basic tutorials on how to generate code, and you can find a lot of user recommendations on third-party resources.

-Radzen is a tool for web application development that generates code for the Angular framework.
-You can work with Radzen files in Visual Studio Code.
-This tool is especially useful for small projects due to its limited functionality.
+Radzen is a tool for web application development that generates code for the Angular and Blazor frameworks.
+For Blazor, Radzen even has its own Blazor Studio IDE, which helps to create applications from scratch.
+You can also work with Radzen files in Visual Studio Code.

 Radzen supports several databases: